tombaczynski/Hisense-A6L/rooting.md

 ### Patching
 Move `boot.img` to the phone.
-Install Magisk from thrustworth source (e.g. its [GitHub repo](https://github.com/topjohnwu/Magisk))
+Install Magisk from trustworthy source (e.g. its [GitHub repo](https://github.com/topjohnwu/Magisk))
 - Install Magisk in you `boot.img`.
 Like this: [YouTube](https://www.youtube.com/watch?v=Wyl8asPGWUs)
 - Download patched file to computer.